slackwing/feathers/music-production/README.md

 - Try all the variations of a set of convolver presets, because certain ones can bring out a certain tone that sounds very nice.
 I favor the church presets.
 - There was a very, very specific convolver stretch % (like 116% for VMH2 Bassdrum 01) where the kick became completely different, gaining bass somehow.

+### Drone-Theramin

+ 1. Pick something noisy and multi-pitched like GMS's Harsh Five.
+ 1. Run it through Fruity Delay 3, turning off tempo sync.
+ 1. Higher cutoff sounds more like DJ set closer rises; lower cutoff is what we want here.
+ 1. Resonance wasn't adding much but annoying frequencies.
+ 1. Tone could be used to soften it, but higher tones removed the effect altogether.
+ 1. Now use the time parameter to play different notes.
+Find the standing waves.
+Interplay with cutoff.

 ## General Tips

 - "Silence"